joker-project/2025/index.md

 ## Abstract

   Over the last three years, the JOKER Lab series at CLEF has gathered an active community of researchers in natural language processing and information retrieval to collaborate on non-literal use of language in text.
 Such language can be a challenge for AI systems, but also sometimes for humans, as it requires understanding implicit cultural references and unorthodox interactions between form and meaning.

-   The intended use case is to search for a joke on a specific topic.
-This can be useful for:
-  - Humor researchers in the humanities,
-  - Second-language learners as a learning aid,
-  - Professional comedians as a writing aid,
-  - Translators who might need to adapt certain jokes to other cultures.

 ## Introduction